Home > Articles > History of an expedition vehicle

 History of an expedition vehicle

-During my time in Belize, I kept a detailed log of all works and problems that occured whilst supporting the jungle expeditions.
-The vehicle was a 2002 Defender 110 Hardtop 300Tdi ROW – 4 and a half years old by the time it came under my care – which had been owned from new and had a comprehensive service history.
-Being the newest vehicle in the fleet, it did a lot of miles, very quickly.
+The vehicle was a 2002 Defender 110 Hardtop 300Tdi ROW - 4 and a half years old by the time it came under my care - which had been owned from new and had a comprehensive service history.
+Being the newest vehicle in the fleet, it did a lot of miles, in a very short period.

 Enjoy!

-Mileage (kms) Event Work Done Notes/work pending Action taken
+Mileage (kms) Event Work Done Notes/work pending

 2,789 Repairs to front Bush Guard